maiwennaxway/agents-gravitee/discovery/README.md

   * Parsing is not necessary in this mode
   * Save info to cache
 * Find all Products defined
-  * Using the `gravitee_FILTER` determine if the product should be discovered
   * Using the product's name or display name, match it to a spec (case insensitive)
   * If a spec is found create an API Service
     * Use product definition, add attributes to Service